Lisa Marie Stevens

-Lisa Marie Stevens is the former senior curator for mammals, and managed both the giant panda program and the primate program at the Smithsonian Institution's National Zoo.
+Lisa Marie Stevens is an American retired zoologist who served as the senior curator for mammals, and managed both the giant panda program and the primate program, at the Smithsonian Institution's National Zoo.
 She worked at the National Zoo from 1978 to her retirement in 2011.
-She managed the National Zoo’s panda breeding program as early as 1987, but rose to national prominence following the birth of panda cub Tai Shan (giant panda) in 2005.
+She managed the National Zoo's panda breeding program as early as 1987, but rose to national prominence following the birth of panda cub Tai Shan in 2005.

-Internationally known as “the Panda Lady,” her responsibilities as a curator at the National Zoo included overseeing the budget, exhibit design, construction, and supervising personnel.
-She was also responsible for the zoo’s primates, including gorillas, orangutans, gibbons, and macaques.
+Internationally known as "the Panda Lady," her responsibilities as a curator at the National Zoo included overseeing the budget, exhibit design, construction, and supervising personnel.
+She was also responsible for the zoo's primates, including gorillas, orangutans, gibbons, and macaques.
 She is included in the American Association for the Advancement of Science's Spotlight on African American Scientists.

 Early life and education

 Stevens' father was in the United States Army, so she moved around during her childhood.
 She lived in Okinawa, Japan, and Bangkok, Thailand where she came in contact with various animals.
 Stevens said, "I was that kid who, at age 3 and 4, was picking up caterpillars and holding snakes."
 When she was ten years old, Stevens began taking horseback riding lessons.
 Of horseback riding, Stevens said, "I think that was my earliest interest in veterinarian medicine, just by watching the vet work on the horses at the polo club there in Bangkok."

 Stevens attended high school in Washington DC and earned her Bachelor of Science degree in Zoology/Pre-Veterinary Medicine in 1977 from Michigan State University.
 She also completed the Association of Zoos and Aquariums' Professional Management Development for Zoo and Aquarium Personnel in 1986.